mahuntington/sql-workshop-notes/MySQLNotes.md

 SELECT * FROM employees WHERE age > 63;
 SELECT * FROM employees WHERE age >= 63;
 SELECT * FROM employees WHERE age <= 63;
-SELECT * FROM employees WHERE NAME first_name LIKE "%Charlie%";
+SELECT * FROM employees WHERE first_name first_name LIKE "%Charlie%";
-SELECT * FROM employees WHERE NAME first_name NOT LIKE "%Charlie%";
+SELECT * FROM employees WHERE first_name NOT LIKE "%Charlie%";
 SELECT * FROM employees WHERE age IS NULL;
 SELECT * FROM employees WHERE age IS NOT NULL;